Hatoris/pyTube/README.md

 # How to update this list?

-- make a pull request with your favorite channel and Playlist you want to share
+- Make a pull request with your favorite channels and playlists you want to share

 # Conflict of interests

-The author declare no conflict of interest with all informations linked above.
+The author declares no conflict of interest with all information linked above.

 # Disclaimers

-This list is based on my own experience, some great Youtubers or channels may missing.
+This list is based on my own experience; some great Youtubers or channels may be missing.